MahjongRepository/tenhou-python-bot/README.md

 ## Mahjong bot

-For research purposes we built a simple bot to play riichi mahjong on tenhou.net server.
+For research purposes we built a simple bot to play riichi mahjong.
+It can be run locally.

-Here you can read about bot played games statistic: [versions history](doc/versions.md)

 # For developers